 We’ve got a marvelous side!
 It’s easier to captain good players on a good side.
 I’m reconciled, in the short term, to playing under someone else, but whether my ambitions will be achieved here is another matter.
 Loyalty among cricketers is greater than that among footballers.
 Only because of this institution called the benefit.
 Mine’s coming on OK, but I need all your pound notes, readers!

 The ownership of this article is to WISDEN CRICKET MONTHLY – NOVEMBER 1983.
-It is published just to share the cricketers’ thoughts and knowledge to recall the memories.
+It is published just to share for knowledge purposes to recall the memories.